 Fonda professes to see the humor in the whole premise.

 “I think it could be funny – and feminist.”Jane is a very complicated woman, evidently.
 While she blows the horn of empowerment and independence, Jane throughout her life has preferred the company of strong men - who she later spitefully disparages after she leaves them.
 Word is that, at the time, Jane just wanted to do whatever would make Vadim happy, and what made him happy in 1968 was "Barbarella."
 People who only see the political Jane are missing the underlying comfort she apparently finds in pleasing her man, which is not radical at all.
 If one wanted to psychoanalyze her, the political stuff that has caused her so much anger through the years can be seen as her acting out like a little girl against her daddy-figure fixation.
-The real Jane is on display as Barbarella, a sex kitten prancing for her man.
+The real Jane is on display as Barbarella, an intergalactic kitten prancing for her man.

 |Jane looks like a giant bird in "Barbarella."|